 Seawalls

 Seawalls are structures built parallel to the shore, made of concrete, masonry, stone, or other materials.
 These walls protect inland areas devoted to recreation, conservation, habitats, and housing; preventing coastal erosion and mitigating damage from oceanic events like tides and tsunamis.
-Specifically, a seawall works by redirecting wave energy back into the ocean, which reduces the amount of force that can cause land erosion.
+Specifically, a seawall works by redirecting wave energy back into the ocean, which reduces the amount of force that can cause land erosion, and thus helps mitigate water intrusion and damage to concrete structures.

 In this article we will cover: